Khan Sarwar Murshid: Career

 From 1948 onward, he was a faculty member of the English Department of Dhaka University, becoming a full professor in 1970.
 During the 1971 liberation war, he was a member of the planning commission of the Mujibnagar government-in-exile.
 He served as Vice Chancellor of Rajshahi University during 1972–75.
 As a diplomat, he served as the Bangladeshi high commissioner to Poland, Hungary, and Czechoslovakia, and he was appointed Assistant Secretary General to the Commonwealth Secretariat in 1978.
 He was the first chairman of the Bangladeshi branch of Transparency International, an anti-corruption body, and was a trustee until his death.

 Between 1949 and 1965, Murshid edited a literary journal called New Values.
 Among his students at Dhaka University were future Bengali intellectuals such as Shamsur Rahman, Abdul Mannan Syed and Zillur Rahman Siddiqui.
 He was a Fellow of the Asiatic Society of Bangladesh and a recipient of the Bangla Academy Literary Award for Research and Essay.
 He was offered the Ekushey Award in 2010, which he declined.
 Amongst other distinctions of note that he received was the UN Citizen of the Year Award of the Bangladesh Chapter in 2011.

 Personal life

 Sarwar Murshid married Nurjahan Beg, also spelt Noor Jehan, the fourth daughter of Ayub Hussain Beg and Bibi Khatimunnissa, from Lalgola, Murshidabad, on 14 August 1948.
 Murshid's eldest son, Khan Ahmed Sayeed Murshid, is an economist and is the current Director General of Bangladesh Institute of Development Studies.
 He is also the executive director of Shabab Murshid Development Foundation (SMDF).
 Murshid's daughter Tazeen Mahnaz Murshid was a professor of history at BRAC University. and has set up the Mrs Noor Jehan and Prof Khan Sarwar Murshid Trust Fund with the Asiatic Society of Bangladesh.
 The inaugural lecture by eminent jurist Dr Kamal Hossain focused on Dhaka University and its role in shaping Bangladesh Society and was delivered on Tuesday 20 December 2016.
 Sharmeen Soneya Murshid runs a prominent development NGO called Brotee and Khan Ahmad Nuwayid Murshid has joined BRAC University administration.
+Now his younger daughter Sharmeen Murshid is a member of the advisory council of the Bangladesh interim government.